cheminfo/eln-docs/docs/70_eln/20_eln-add-entry/includes/reaction/README.md

 A molecular formula may be entered the way a chemist think about it.
 Meaning you are allowed to use groups and parenthesis like `Me2CHCOCl`.

-Once the string entered press `tab` in order to trigger the lookup.
-The system will search in a reference database of 400000 molecules and also for all the internal products you have access to.
+Once the string is entered, press `tab` to trigger the lookup.
+The system will search a reference database of 400,000 molecules as well as all the internal products you have access to.

 ![reaction lookup](lookup.gif)